javathunderman/gooey-bread/README.md

 Then just paste in your pool and wallet addresses and you should be good to go!

-At this time, Gooey Bread only supports CCMiner with Nvidia GPUs on (Ubuntu) Linux.
+At this time, Gooey Bread only supports CCMiner with Nvidia GPUs on (Ubuntu) Linux, though it is possible to make this work on Windows with some modifications.

+**Warning**: This software has had only limited testing and may not work as designed.
+Remember that this software is provided "as-is" and that we are not responsible for possible damage to your system.

 # Requirements